Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Numerical Results

 In the training stage of the proposed H-FNO, a dataset of $N_s = 20,000$ samples is synthetically generated, with $N_v = 1000$ of these samples being reserved for the validation set.
 For each sample, a unique channel environment is realized based on the clustered multipath model, and then $M$ noisy pilot observations are generated, where the corresponding noise-free channel vector $\mathbf{h}_k(\boldsymbol{\zeta}_{\text{target}})$ serves as the ground-truth label.
 To enhance the model robustness, the SNR for each training batch is randomly selected from \{0, \ldots, 20\} dB.
 The model is trained for $E_s=50$ epochs with a batch size of $B_s = 64$.
 For each SNR point under performance testing, the NMSE results are averaged over $U=500$ Monte Carlo simulations.
 In each simulation trial, both a new channel realization and a new random target deformation shape are generated to ensure a robust and fair evaluation.
-For the model-based algorithms, the number of nearest neighbors for KNN is set to $\bar{k}=5$, and the OMP dictionary is constructed from a discrete grid of $D=256$ angles.
+For the benchmark algorithms, the number of nearest neighbors for KNN is set to $\bar{k}=5$, and the OMP dictionary is constructed from a discrete grid of $D=256$ angles.
+For the SBL estimator, the iterative learning process is controlled by a maximum of $100$ iterations and a convergence tolerance of $10^{-4}$.
 For the H-FNO, we set the latent dimension to $d_v = 64$ and the number of encoder levels to $L_\text{enc} = 2$, with the number of Fourier modes per level set as $\kappa_{l,\text{max}}=16/2^l$, which represent a standard architecture designed to balance model expressiveness with computational efficiency.